UI

-Reimagining EF’s Tour product pages to inspire and convert teachers
+Reimagining EF’s tour product pages to inspire and convert leads

 EF’s website was designed primarily for one audience — teachers — but didn’t account for the nuances in journey stage, persona type, or browsing behavior.
 New visitors exploring EF for the first time often lacked the clarity and confidence to take action.